Can You Use Flex Duct For Return Air

 In commercial buildings or high-volume HVAC systems, flex duct is generally not suitable for return air.
 The higher airflow demands and longer duct runs exceed the practical capabilities of flex duct, leading to poor performance and inefficiencies.

-Even in residential homes, long runs of return air ductwork should ideally use rigid sheet metal or fiberglass duct board, which offer lower friction and superior structural stability.
-These materials are better suited to withstand the negative pressure of return air systems over extended distances.
+Even in residential homes, installers should use rigid sheet metal or fiberglass duct board for long return air runs because these materials offer lower friction and stronger structural stability.
+These materials handle the negative pressure of return air systems more effectively over extended distances.

-Flex duct should also be avoided in spaces where rodents or pests are a concern, as they can more easily chew through the material.
-Additionally, in high-humidity environments, moisture buildup in the insulation layer may occur if the duct is not sealed and maintained properly.
+Avoid flex duct in spaces where rodents or pests are a concern because they can easily chew through the material.
+In high-humidity environments, moisture can build up in the insulation layer if you do not properly seal and maintain the duct.

 Code Compliance and Best Practices